 The tournament host oversees all details during weekly and final tournament including: Tables/chairs, starting chip stacks, player registrations, chip management, moving players and breaking down tables and reports the results.
 The tournament host (St. Croix Casino) also serves as ‘tournament director” and will settle any disputes that arise during tournament play…See Tournament rules.

 Players must sign in for each event with the tournament host (St. Croix Casino Turtle Lake) and must draw for a random seat assignment.
 New players will be required to submit full name and email address.
 Substitutes are not allowed, each person can only play for themselves.
 Tournament final is reserved for qualifiers only.

-All players are prohibited from placing any form of currency on the table.
+1. NO SIDE BETS: All players are prohibited from placing any form of currency on the table.
 There will be NO EXCEPTIONS to this rule and violators will be asked to leave immediately.
 Anyone found to be placing side bets will be banned from the PROMOTION permanently.

-The tournament host (St. Croix Casino Turtle Lake) decisions are final on all disputes during tournament play.
 Tournament hosts are to consider the best interest of the game and fairness as the top priority in the decision-making process.
 Unusual circumstances can on occasion dictate that decisions are in the interest of fairness take priority over the technical rules.

 Regular Season Thursday:

 This is a 20 minutes blind level tournament.

 Regular Season Saturday: